Diagram lemmas

 The Four Lemma

-Consider a commutative diagram in C of the form below, where the rows are exact, Ο„ is an epimorphism, and Ξ½ is a monomorphism:
+Consider a commutative diagram (in some abelian category) of the form below, where the rows are exact, Ο„ is an epimorphism and Ξ½ is a monomorphism:

 Then: